shenalexw/image-microservice/README.md

 Image microservice that allows users to get the first image from the unsplash api.

 NOTE: Since this is a demo, the api can only handle 50 request every hour.
-Me mindful of how you are using this microservice!
+Be mindful of how you are using this microservice!

 ---